-The KCG Group is based on the "FORTRAN Study Group” established on May 1, 1963 by a group from the Graduate School of Astrophysics in Kyoto University (Astrophysics Department).This was a study group aimed at the use of IBM 7090 for academic researchers at universities.The founder, Shigeo Hasegawa, the first president of the school, and Atsuko Hasegawa, the first information education in Japan, created with the great passion and pioneering spirit of finding out the potential of computers and developing information processing engineers.
-It was an institution.
+The foundation of the KCG group is the "FORTRAN Research Group", which was established on May 1, 1963 by a group of former students of the Department of Astrophysics, Graduate School of Astrophysics, Kyoto University.This was a workshop for academic researchers at the university for the use of the IBM 7090.It was the first information education institution in Japan, founded by Shigeo Hasegawa, the first president of the school, and Yasuko Hasegawa, the current president, with a great passion and pioneering spirit to discover the potential of computers and to train information processing engineers.

-Since then, it has developed to date as the first full-time school in Japan for training computer engineers, “Kyoto Computer Gakuin”, and more than 40,000 graduates have stood from the school in 52 years.In April 2004, Kyoto Information Graduate University, Japan's first and only IT graduate school, joined as a group school, and both graduates and graduates contributed to the development of the global IT industry in Japan. doing.
+Since then, the school has developed as "Kyoto Computer Gakuin," Japan's first full-time school for the training of computer engineers, and more than 40,000 graduates have left the school in the past 52 years.In April 2004, The Kyoto College of Graduate Studies for Informatics, Japan's first and only IT graduate school, joined as a group school, and both graduates and graduates contributed to the development of the global IT industry in Japan. doing.